How to Develop Your Writing Style and Voice

 6. Edit with Style and Voice in Mind

 Editing isn't just about correcting grammar and spelling; it's an opportunity to hone your style and voice.
 As you revise, ask whether each sentence, paragraph, and chapter reflects the tone and personality you aim to convey.
-Be willing to cut or rewrite sections that feel out of sync with the overall voice of your piece.
+Tools like Grammarly can help you spot inconsistencies while preserving your distinctive voice.

 7. Be Patient and Persistent